Quick tips to get top marks in your IB Economics essay

 Understand the Question.

-Make sure you understand the essential point behind the question, and if appropriate, try and rephrase the question into a simpler version.
+First, try to understand the essential point behind the question, then try and rephrase the question into a simpler version, if appropriate like this:

 Examine the macro economic implications of a significant fall in UK house prices, combined with a simultaneous loosening of Monetary Policy.